 The jaw jerk is conceptualized in a similar manner.
 There is an afferent signal in the form of proprioceptive signals being transmitted along the mandibular nerve to the mesencephalic nucleus of the trigeminal nerve.
 These pseudounipolar neurons send bilateral projections to the efferent motor neurons (in the motor nuclei of the trigeminal in the pons) which sends the motor impulse out to the masseter muscles to contract on both sides of the jaw.
-The modulating upper motor neuron innervation comes from the corticobulbar rather than corticospinal tract.
+The modulating upper motor neuron innervation comes from the corticobulbar rather than the corticospinal tract.

 Below are the 6 commonly tested MSRs, in the following format:

 Name: Spinal level, peripheral nerve, location struck to elicit

-The following is a frequently used, and mostly accurate, nursery rhyme style mnemonic has been used to help students remember the reflexes:
+The following is a frequently used, and most accurate, nursery rhyme style mnemonic has been used to help students remember the reflexes:

 One-two, buckle my shoe.
 Three-four, kick the door.
 Five-six, pick up sticks.
 Seven-eight, lay them straight.
 S1,2 ankle jerk; L3,4 knee jerk; C5,6 biceps and brachioradialis; C7,8 triceps.

 First 5 MSR

-Patient should be positioned so that they can have the muscles above and below the joint completely relaxed and the joint can hang in a roughly 90-degree position.
+The patient should be positioned so that they can have the muscles above and below the joint completely relaxed and the joint can hang in a roughly 90-degree position.
 This may require supporting the distal component of the joint (for instance, when testing the biceps reflex, the elbow will naturally hang limply at nearly 180 degrees of extension but can be supported to approximately 90 degrees while remaining fully relaxed by placing it on the patient’s thigh if seated, or by supporting it in a clinician’s arm).
-Infant’s heads should be positioned midline when assessing any reflex.
+The infant’s heads should be positioned midline when assessing any reflex.

 The patient should be positioned with their jaw hanging in a relaxed, unlocked position.
 Therefore, the mouth should be slightly open.